 Proper time management significantly impacts whether the ribs will turn out moist or dry.
-Overcooking can result in dry ribs, whereas undercooking them will mess with the taste.
+Over smoke can result in dry ribs, whereas undercooking them will mess with the taste.

 You need to know when your ribs are done and when to add moisture through the cooking time.

 Temperature control is a crucial aspect no matter what you are cooking.
-If you don’t adjust your temperature from time to time, chances are, you will end up cooking dry rib.
+If you don’t adjust your temperature from time to time, chances are, you will end up cooking dry ribs.